Aliases for SEPHS2 Gene

 SEPHS2 (Selenophosphate Synthetase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Selenium Metabolism and Selenoproteins.
-GO annotations related to this gene include selenide, water dikinase activity.
+Among its related pathways are Selenium Metabolism and Selenoproteins and Metabolism.
+Gene Ontology (GO) annotations related to this gene include selenide, water dikinase activity.
 An important paralog of this gene is SEPHS1.

 UniProtKB/Swiss-Prot for SEPHS2 Gene